 You read that right!
 According to NYC’s housing maintenance code, owners of buildings with 9 or more apartments are required to provide janitorial services, either themselves or by hiring a janitor.
 These services need to be available 24 hours a day.
 According to the New York State Multiple Dwelling Law, buildings with 13 or more units in a multiple dwelling building where the owner doesn't reside, must have a janitor that resides in the building or within 200 feet of the building.

-6. Landlords are required to provide heat and hot water is one of the housing laws in NYC.
+6. Landlords are required to provide heat and hot water.

 Your hot water has to be working 24 hours a day, 365 days a year.
 There is also a heating season (October 1 through May 31) where between 6 a.m. and 10 p.m., heat must register at least 68 degrees Fahrenheit when the outside temperature falls below 55 degrees.
 Between 10 p.m. and 6 a.m., heat must register at least 62 degrees Fahrenheit.
 The city receives tens of thousands of heat complaints every year.
 You can check your building’s history with heating violations on openigloo.

 7. You cannot be evicted without a court order.